Skip to main content

 • some personality in the design and content

-• be able to add and edit content easily (a CMS would be nice)
+• be able to add and edit content easily (a mobile-friendly CMS rather than via code only)

 • be able to insert photos into content easily